tpoechtrager/osxcross/README.md

 Now edit the `SDK_VERSION` in `build.sh`, so it matches the version you have downloaded before.

-Then run `./build.sh` to build the cross toolchain (It will build in it's own directory).
+Then run `./build.sh` to build the cross toolchain (it will build in its own directory).

 **Don't forget** to add the printed `` `<path>/osxcross-env` `` to your `~/.profile` or `~/.bashrc`.
 Then either run `source ~/.profile` or restart your shell session.